ldtteam/MinecoloniesWiki/source/buildings/townhall.md

 For example, in the official Minecolonies server it will be the default 8 chunk radius (8 + 8 + 1 {center Chunk where TownHall was placed} = 17 chunks or 272 total blocks required).
 It therefore, will tell you: "Next colony is XXX blocks away.
 (272 required to place a Colony)."

 After you have carefully decided where you want to place your Town Hall (Remember, the position where you placed the Town Hall block will be the center of your Town's protected area.
 Once placed, the area will be set and cannot be changed).
-Use your <a href="#build_tool">Build Tool</a> to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town hall block will be set and your Citizens will automagically appear.
+Use your [Building Tool] (../items/buildingtool) to place the Town Hall block, once you "commit" to the placement of the Town Hall, the Town hall block will be set and your Citizens will automagically appear.
 You can right click the Town Hall block to look at its graphical user interface.

 **Note:** Once you place your Town Hall block this will set the CENTER of your Town's protected radius.
 If you decide that your actual Town Hall building be "Built" in a different location (within your now set Town's protected radius) you can break the block and place it again with your Building Tool.
 Removing and replacing the Town Hall block will NOT remove the Protected area of your Town.
-The only way to remove the Protected area of your Town so that you can place a Town Hall somewhere else is by a person with /op or /admin permission deleting your Town through [commands](../tutorials/commands).
+The only way to remove the Protected area of your Town so that you can place a Town Hall somewhere else is by a person with /op or /admin permission deleting your Town through [Commands](../systems/commands).

 ### Town Hall GUI